kylerqws/qunity/README.md

 ## ADX Multi-Timeframe Trend with Fibonacci levels (ADXMT-F)

-Impulsive type of indicator is used.
-For futures, only two timeframes are used: H4 and D1.
-For the H4 timeframe, an interval of two days (8&nbsp;candles) is taken, and for the D1, an interval of one week (5&nbsp;candles).
+Trading system uses impulsive type of indicator.
+It uses two timeframes for futures: H4 and D1.
+H4 timeframe is for two days interval (8&nbsp;candles), D1 is for one week interval (5&nbsp;candles).
 Both screens use Welles Wilder's ADX indicator, and a filter of 20.